Business A/R Financing with Tax Problems

 How Factoring Works to Solve Tax Problems

 A/R factoring or invoice factoring is a type of financing in which companies can receive a cash advance on their accounts receivable.
 Bankers Factoring buys one of your company’s most liquid assets, your unpaid invoices or open A/R, and provides a competitive 80-90% cash advance on the value of your receivables.
 More importantly, you can use this funding to meet financial commitments – tax bills, marketing plans, operating expenses, expansion initiatives, and capital projects.

 Once Bankers Factoring receives payment on the receivables from your customer, the remaining balance is remitted to the client, less a small fee, called the earned factoring reserve or rebate.

 Invoice factoring is considered the sale of your invoices to a finance company.
 If the IRS has a lien against your invoices, the factor will not be able to buy your invoices because the IRS is claiming them as collateral for the tax debt, in much the same way the bank claims your house as collateral for a mortgage.

-Bankers Factoring understands business taxes, payment plans, tax laws at the federal and state level, and can get you funded with our invoice factoring with tax issues program.
+Bankers Factoring understands business taxes, payment plans, and tax laws at the federal and state level, and can get you funded with our invoice factoring with tax issues program.
 Our small business financing with tax issues turns a company asset into ready working capital.

 Ready for the owner-employees of Bankers Factoring to fund your entrepreneurial dreams even with tax issues?
 Call 866-598-4295 or go to Bankers-Factoring-Application.